miek770/binary-clock/README.md

 1st, adjust text below for 3 AA batteries.

 The PCB order was placed on OSH Park on 2016-11-27.
-It should take a few weeks before I receive it.
-Until then, I should finish coding.

-- Program time adjustment (interrupts on INT0 and INT1).

-After that, the next steps are:

 - Choose the physical form and appearance;
 - Test the PCB;